dcschumann/bioinfo-school/week3/results.md

 ## Exercise A: Structure Prediction

-- Tool or notebook:
+- **Tool or notebook:** Google Colab - AlphaFold2.ipynb
-- Sequence or target:
+- **Sequence or target:**
-- Mean pLDDT:
-- Low-confidence regions:
-- PAE observation, if relevant:
+    - Ubiquitin (76 aa): MQIFVKTLTGKTITLEVEPSDTIENVKAKIQDKEGIPPDQQRLIFAGKQLEDGRTLSDYNIQKESTLHLVLRLRGG
+- **Mean pLDDT:** Ubiquitin: 95.8 (seed 0) // Ubiquitin: 89.7 (seed 8)
+- **Low-confidence regions:** Some residues at the C-terminus and loop regions showed lower pLDDT scores.
+- **PAE observation, if relevant:** PAE values were generally low, indicating high confidence in the predicted structures.
-- Would you trust this prediction for a biological claim?
-Why or why not?
+- **Would you trust this prediction for a biological claim?
+Why or why not?** - Yes, for the purpose of understanding the general structure and folds of the proteins.
+However, not for making precise claims about specific residue interactions without experimental validation.

+Ubiquitin (seed 0): All five AlphaFold model variants produced highly similar confidence scores (pLDDT 93.9–95.8), suggesting a robust and stable prediction.

 ## Exercise B: Protein Embeddings

-- Model:
+- Model: ESM2
-- Number of sequences:
+- Number of sequences: 64
 - Pooling choice:
 - Plot files:
 - Did known families cluster?